High School Programs

 High School Scholarship Program

 High Schools that host a minimum of two blood drives per academic year are eligible for the Community Blood Center High School Scholarship Program.
 Administrators may award scholarships to a student who demonstrates leadership and volunteerism in the organization of the high school blood drive.
-Scholarships in the amount of $250 - $1000 are available, depending on the total # of blood drives per academic year and the total donations.
+Scholarships in the amount of $250 - $750 are available, depending on the total number of blood drives per academic year and the total donations.

 Little Doctors Program®